RedBear52/imageProcessorAPI_Project/README.md

 At the time of the creation of this document, that version is: 16.18.0 If you do not want to change your working version of Node, consider using Node Version Manager which allows you to switch versions on a project by project basis.
-More info on NVM here: https://github.com/nvm-sh/nvm
+More info on NVM here: https://github.com/nvm-sh/nvm After ensuring that you are using the latest/LTS version of Node.js, follow the steps below:

 Step 1 - Clone the repo via the CLI with the following command: